Twospotted spider mite (Tetranychus urticae Koch)

 Pest description and crop damage Spider mites are tiny, spiderlike animals that produce webs and are generally found on the undersides of leaves.
 Mite damage in potatoes is a minute stippling of the leaves and sometimes a bronzing.
 Mites reproduce rapidly and can build up to unmanageable populations in just a few days under the right conditions.
 What causes this population explosion, and allows the mites to take down fields, is uncertain, but entomologists, growers, crop advisers, and others identify some contributing factors:

 - Application of nonselective pesticides, such as pyrethroids, and certain carbamates and organophosphates, which negatively impact mite predators and allow spider mites to increase.

 - Proximity to certain crops such as corn, alfalfa, and mint, which tend to harbor mites.

 The first is the most important factor.
 In most cases, mite outbreaks in potatoes are an induced problem, brought on by management practices aimed at other pests.

 Spider mites are known to be strongly affected by predatory mites in some cropping systems, especially perennials such as tree fruits.
-Many species of insects are also known to feed on spider mites, including predatory bugs, thrips, and ladybird beetles.
-Almost nothing is known about predators of spider mites in potatoes, but new research is underway to determine what predators actually feed on them.
+Many species of insects are also known to feed on spider mites, including predatory bugs, thrips, lacewings, and ladybird beetles.

 Management-chemical control: HOME USE